metantonio/star-wars-api-clases-ejemplo/README.md

 but it's protected, so you have to make login first to retrieve an access_token.

 After that, go to POSTMAN, as this endpoint is a GET method, you don't have to fill body.
-But, you must retrive information inside the Header.
+But, you must retrive information inside the Header, with Authorization and acces_token.

 Add a new KEY as: Authorization
 And add a new VALUE as: Bearer eyJ0eXA...eyJmcmVzaCI....-DJSyg2ygoQ6...-RkPdvIqdnAU...

-I everything is ok, you will get an answer like:
+If everything is ok, you will get an answer like:

 {
     "description": "Jedi",